Dingln/geno_server/README.md

 # Geno Server

-NLU back-end for the Geno IDE.
-The IDE trains a NLU model for Geno-enabled websites, which is used to understand voice commands by end-users of the website.
-Currently, the IDE and server are only configured to work locally.
+Natural language understanding backend for the [Geno IDE](https://github.com/ritamsarmah/geno), used to train a unique NLU model for Geno-enabled websites.
+Currently, the server is only configured to work locally.

 ## Installation

-Follow these instructions after cloning this repository and navigating to it via the command line.
+1. Download the code and navigate to the project directory.

-1. Using Python 3.7+ (3.8 is not supported), create a new virtual environment.
+2. Using Python 3.7+ (3.8 is not supported), create a new virtual environment.

     ```
     python3 -m venv .venv